crocodic-studio/crudbooster/docs/en/index.md

 - [How To Put Your Own CSS Stylesheet](./how-to-put-own-css.md)
 - [How To Change The Application Name](./how-to-change-app-name.md)
 - How To Make A Custom View Of Index Method
-- How TO Make A Custom View Of Add Method
+- How To Make A Custom View Of Add Method
 - How To Make A Custom View Of Edit Method
 - How To Make A Custom View Of Detail Method